Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/AKS/_index.md

   | VLAN Id    | 110                   |
   | DNS Server | 192.168.1.254         |

 Before creating an AKS workload cluster, you must create a local virtual network object.
-HCIBox includes a script that will complete this task using the pre-configured network.
+LocalBox includes a script that will complete this task using the pre-configured network.
 The script will then create a new AKS workload cluster.

-- Open your HCIBox resource group and click on the _jumpstart_ custom location resource, then click "Arc-enabled services."
+- Open your LocalBox resource group and click on the _jumpstart_ custom location resource, then click "Arc-enabled services."
 Here you should see the hybridaksextension service available on the cluster.
 This is installed by default on Azure Local instance(s), and is required for creating AKS workload clusters on Azure Local.

   ![Screenshot showing aks extension](./custom_location_resources.png)